litebird/litebird_sim/docs/source/mapmaking.rst

 for each pixel there are three columns corresponding to I, Q, and U.

-It is important that each pixel be covered by enough samples: to recover the three Stokes parameters associated with each pixel (I, Q, and U), there must be at least three non-degenerate polarization angles per each pixel.
+It is important that each pixel be covered by enough samples: to recover the three Stokes parameters associated with it (I, Q, and U), there must be at least three non-degenerate polarization angles.
 KS2009 describes how to recover this information through the matrix :math:`M = P^T\cdot C_w^{-1}\cdot P`, where :math:`C_w` is a diagonal matrix with shape :math:`(N_t, N_t)`, where each element along the diagonal